Looking for production listings? Check out the Vancouver Theatre Guide.

 Dee is an experienced public relations and marketing professional working with local theatre companies and other Canadian businesses.
 She’s worked as a publicist with the Vancouver International Film Festival and Reel2Real Film Festival, along with managing digital marketing campaigns for several theatre companies.
 In her spare time, Dee is a food and travel writer on her blog Gastrofork.ca.

 Say hello to Dee at email@example.com.

 The GVPTA is proud to announce the 18th annual theatre conference Making a Scene: Falling Forward.
 With support from Front Row Insurance and the Anvil Centre, the 2017 conference will be held at the Anvil Centre in New Westminster on Tuesday, June 20, 2017.

 The theme Falling Forward looks at the history of our theatre community, the steps we are taking now, and envisioning the possibilities of our future.

 The day-long conference will kick off with a panel discussing “lessons learned” from organizations that faced exceptional challenges and decisions.
 Vicki Stroich, Executive Director of Alberta Theatre Projects will speak about their recent $400k fundraising campaign, due in part by the 77% reduction in corporate sponsorships, while also exploring their steps toward a more sustainable business model.
-Paddy Macleod, former General Manager of Blackbird Theatre, will share her experience about their recent closure after 12 years of producing classical theatre to Vancouver audiences.
+John Wright, former Artistic Director of Blackbird Theatre, will share his experience about their recent closure after 12 years of producing classical theatre to Vancouver audiences.

 Attendees will then have the opportunity to participate in a selection of breakout sessions, ranging in topics including: artist and audience accessibility; the incorporation of technology into performance; individual health and wellness; and audience development.